cogdog/tru-collector/README.md

 ![Remove Dashboard Access settings](images/dashboard-access-settings.jpg "Remove Dashboard Access settings")

-(7) If you wish to set up a feature to let visitors send photos to your collector via email, install the [Wordpress Jetpack plugin](http://jetpack.me/).
-You will also need a plugin the converts the first image of a post to a Featured Image;  I like [Auto Thumbailer](https://wordpress.org/plugins/auto-thumbnailer/).
-See below for setup instructions.

-(8) You might want to set up in advance some Wordpress Categories for your Collectables; in the options you will choose one as default (and for the love of all that is holy, *change the name of the Uncategorized category*!
+(7) You might want to set up in advance some Wordpress Categories for your Collectables; in the options you will choose one as default (and for the love of all that is holy, *change the name of the Uncategorized category*!

 ## Setting Up The Site Via TRU Collector options